nrzaman/dragoncon-reminder-bot/README.md

 [DragonCon](https://www.dragoncon.org/) is a multigenre fan-run convention that occurs every year during Labor Day weekend in downtown Atlanta.
 DragonCon memberships (also referred to as tickets) go on sale up to a year in advance.
 Throughout the year on a quarterly basis, DragonCon increases their 5-day membership prices leading up to the event, incentivizing attendees to purchase their memberships as early as possible.

-This bot will automatically post reminders of DragonCon price increases every 3 months starting on 3/1/2026 to a server and channel of your choosing.
+This bot will automatically post reminders of DragonCon price increases every 3 months starting on 3/1/2026 to a Discord server and channel of your choosing.

 ## Usage

+This bot was developed on macOS and is currently only supported on macOS and Linux operating systems.

 ### 1. Setup the Bot